sanjana-halli/resume-analyzer/README.md

 **-Multi-Layered Scoring:** The application calculates three distinct match scores:

-**-vs. Job Description:** A direct comparison of your skills against the specific job ad.
+  **1. vs. Job Description:** A direct comparison of your skills against the specific job ad.

-**-vs. Job Field:** A comparison against the standard, expected skills for a selected career path (e.g., "Software Engineer," "Data Analyst").
+  **2. vs. Job Field:** A comparison against the standard, expected skills for a selected career path (e.g., "Software Engineer," "Data Analyst").

-**-Best Career Match:** An analysis of your skills against all defined job fields to recommend the career path you are most qualified for.
+  **3. Best Career Match:** An analysis of your skills against all defined job fields to recommend the career path you are most qualified for.

 ## Detailed & Actionable Feedback:

--Identifies "critical" missing skills by analyzing their frequency in the job description.
+- Identifies "critical" missing skills by analyzing their frequency in the job description.

--Provides multi-point, dynamic feedback on how to improve your alignment.
+- Provides multi-point, dynamic feedback on how to improve your alignment.

--Offers suggestions for online courses to fill specific skill gaps.
+- Offers suggestions for online courses to fill specific skill gaps.

-Includes general resume improvement tips, like quantifying achievements and using action verbs.
+- Includes general resume improvement tips, like quantifying achievements and using action verbs.

 ## 🛠️ Tech Stack

-**-Backend:** Python, Flask
+**- Backend:** Python, Flask

-**-Frontend:** HTML, CSS, Vanilla JavaScript
+**- Frontend:** HTML, CSS, Vanilla JavaScript

-**-File Parsing:** python-docx, PyMuPDF
+**- File Parsing:** python-docx, PyMuPDF

 ## 🚀 Running the Project Locally
 Follow these steps to get the application running on your local machine.

-## Prerequisites
+### Prerequisites
--Python (3.9+ recommended)
+- Python (3.9+ recommended)
--VS Code (or another code editor)
+- VS Code (or another code editor)

-## Setup Instructions
+### Setup Instructions
 Clone the repository:
 ```powershell
 git clone [https://github.com/sanjana-halli/resume-analyzer.git](https://github.com/sanjana-halli/resume-analyzer.git)